coderefinery/github-without-command-line/_episodes/04-forking.md

 ## Exercise

+In this exercise we will collaborate on a repository by forking it.
+We will improve a simple website together.
+In this example we will find it advantageous to not create new branches so that we can preview the modified website on our forked repositories.

+For all other situations it is *always* advisable to first create a new branch on the fork before doing any modification and to regard upstream branches as read-only.

+Our plan:

-- Fork an example repository
+- Fork an example repository, if you already have a fork, update it first (last point)
-- Create branch on fork
-- Implement changes on fork
+- Commit a change
-- Submit pull request
+- Submit pull request towards the central repository
 - Pull requests are reviewed and integrated
 - Possible conflicts are discussed and resolved
 - Commit graph is reviewed and discussed
-- Update fork
+- We update all forks

-TODO: add more text, context, and screenshots, explain briefly what a fork is
+**TODO**: add more text, context, and screenshots, explain briefly what a fork is

 ### 1) We start out with a relatively simple central repository